Print

 Richmond Carers Centre support professionals to signpost and refer carers to us.
 We provide information on our website and can advise you by phone or email

-SO WHAT IS A CARER?
+WHAT IS A CARER?

 An unpaid carer is someone of any age who, without payment, provides care and support to a partner, friend, relative or neighbour who could not manage without their help.
 This may be due to a physical or learning disability, a mental health condition, long term illness, frailty, addiction or substance misuse.